paulrobertlloyd/paulrobertlloyd-v3/source/essays/_pages/dissertation-07.markdown

 The latest update saw some narrative elements added, with the vertical lines being created by vapour trails, the movement of water, the beating of a heart, coloured lights and sound waves.
 Again the logo became more involved within the ident, and whilst still remaining in the same position on screen, it mimicked the action taking place behind it.

-{% figure class:'figure--4up', caption:'Figure 22: In this ident, the vertical lines are created by water ripples, and so the logo ripples also' %}
+{% figure 4up "Figure 22: In this ident, the vertical lines are created by water ripples, and so the logo ripples also" %}
 ![Channel 4 'Water' ident, 2002](/assets/images/essays/dissertation/figure-22a.png)
 ![Channel 4 'Water' ident, 2002](/assets/images/essays/dissertation/figure-22b.png)
 ![Channel 4 'Water' ident, 2002](/assets/images/essays/dissertation/figure-22c.png)
 ![Channel 4 'Water' ident, 2002](/assets/images/essays/dissertation/figure-22d.png)
 {% endfigure %}

-{% figure class:'figure--4up', caption:'Figure 23: The latest update to Channel 4's on screen image shows the versatility of the original 'lines' concept' %}
+{% figure 4up "Figure 23: The latest update to Channel 4's on screen image shows the versatility of the original 'lines' concept" %}
 ![Channel 4 'Waveforms' ident, 2002](/assets/images/essays/dissertation/figure-23a.png)
 ![Channel 4 'Slots' ident, 2002](/assets/images/essays/dissertation/figure-23b.png)
 ![Channel 4 'Vapour Trails' ident, 2002](/assets/images/essays/dissertation/figure-23c.png)